mafaucher/SECir/README.md

 - The original file name
 - The new file name (CIK+"-"+filing\_date+".txt")

-The parser will read a text document named include.txt, if this document is not present it will include all files in "./files/input/" by default.
+The parser will read a text document named **"include.txt"**, if this document is not present it will include all files in "./files/input/" by default.
 It will then read another text document named **"exclude.txt"**, if this document is not present it will exclude no files by default.
 Files which could